Dentures Granby

 Minor discomfort after first getting dentures is normal.
 Initially, many patients experience mild soreness and have difficulty speaking and eating comfortably.
 With a little bit of time, your mouth will adjust to the denture, and it will feel similar to natural teeth.
 By sticking to soft foods, exercising your facial muscles, experimenting with adhesive, and practicing difficult-to-pronounce words, you can speed up the adjustment period.
 If you have any concerns or questions regarding your replacement teeth, don’t hesitate to reach out to us.

-Benefits of Using Full or Partial Dentures
+The Benefits of Dentures

 Denture FAQs